TrishamBP/NodeJS-Task-Manager/README.md

 # Task-Manager
-Task Manager lets user store data securely to MongoDB using NodeJS and ExpressJS
+Task Manager APP lets user's store their private data like name, email and password securely to MongoDB.
+Users can also login with their credentials to access or change user information as needed.
+NodeJS server is developed using ExpressJS and testing was done using Postman.
 <h2> Technology Used </h2>
 <p align="center">
 <img src="https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript"/>